 So, while I absolutely commend the dedicated faculty members following the path of working harder to keep up with these changing times, I believe it's also time to start working smarter.
 I am convinced that in order to maintain our democracy and to ensure economic health in the U.S., we must make significant changes to our higher education system.

 There is no question that the U.S. system of higher education has served the country well over the past 150 years.
 However, that system seems to be misaligned with the needs of today's students, the workplace, our country, and the world.
 Even the most ardent supporters of the current higher education system are coming to realize that we must make changes.
 The question today is not do we make changes, it is what changes do we need to make?

-As we look to the New Year, we know that the SSU community will face many challenges, and we stand ready.
-The School of Extended Education will change its direction and its models as needed to best serve our students, our campus, and the region.
+We know that the SSU community will face many challenges, and we stand ready.
+The School of Extended & International Education will change its direction and its models as needed to best serve our students, our campus, and the region.
 That is our promise to you and to SSU.

 Mark Merickel, Ph.D.

 Professor and Dean

 Senior International Officer